openhome/ohLibSpotify/README.md

     build/bin/Release/SpShellSharp.exe

-For more details, see doc/development.md
+For more details about building ohLibSpotify, see doc/development.md For more details about using ohLibSpotify, see doc/usage.md

 ## Other platforms